-Data analytics and business intelligence has been a domain of interest for a long-time.
-The needs have been addressed by various technologies based on relational-technologies and cubes.
-Columnar databases and in memory computing has been developed to deal with increasing demand for quick response and interactive analytics.
-In recent years Hadoop was introduced to deal with very large data sets, which were previously difficult to handle with scale up solutions.
-Even more recently streaming and in memory processing solutions have been introduced on inherently scale out architectures.
+Data analytics and business intelligence have been of interest for a long time, and their needs have been addressed by various technologies based on relational technologies and cubes.
+Columnar databases and in-memory computing were developed to deal with increasing demand for quick response and interactive analytics.
+In recent years Hadoop was introduced to deal with very large data sets, which were previously difficult to handle with scale-up solutions.
+Even more recently, streaming and in-memory processing solutions have been introduced on inherently scale-out architectures.
 These solutions have been developed to deal with both speed and scale.

-As an software architect and data analyst it is notoriously difficult to determine what solution that makes the most sense for a particular data and computation problem.
-It is made even more difficult since problems often evolve as we start working on them.
+As a software architect and data analyst, it is notoriously difficult to determine what solution makes the most sense for a particular data and computation problem.
+It is made even more difficult because problems often evolve as we start working on them.

-As an example, one often initially want some ad hoc analytics to explore and understand the data.
-Once we determined some interesting models we often want these to be executable on a regular basis on some data arriving to the system.
+As an example, we often initially want some ad hoc analytics to explore and understand the data.
+Once we determine some interesting models, we often want these to be executable on a regular basis on some data arriving in the system.
 These two use cases are quite different.
-Another example is that one sometimes have needs for slow moving data, while in other instances new data arrives at high velocity.
+Another example is that we sometimes have a need for slow-moving data, while in other instances, new data arrive at high velocity.

 There is clearly no one technology that provides an optimal solution for all problems.
 Traditionally organizations may have multiple technologies and systems dealing with different business problems.
-They may have a cube solution for business analytics while having a columnar store solution for ad hoc queries on a subset of data.
+They may have a cube solution for business analytics while having a columnar-store solution for ad hoc queries on a subset of data.
 I call this the parallel stack strategy.
-It allows organization to meet different needs by providing different solutions each with their special advantages and disadvantages.
-The downside is that each of them has its own system of records, hence there is no organization wide system of record.
-This usually also means there is no solution that can host all or even a large part of all the data used within the organization.
+It allows organization to meet different needs by providing different solutions, each with its own special advantages and disadvantages.
+The downside is that each has its own system of records; hence, there is no organization-wide record system.
+This usually also means that no solution can host all or even a large part of all the data used within the organization.

 There are multiple emerging architectures for big data analytics.
-A unifying patterns is that that they have a data store for system of record store and multiple stores that provide indexing and serving layers for different use cases.
-The idea is that the system of record is based on one of the modern scale out architectures (typically HDFS) that allow an organization host all data in one place in an economical way.
+A unifying pattern is that that they have a data store for system of record stores and multiple stores that provide indexing and serving layers for different use cases.
+The idea is that the system of record is based on one of the modern scale-out architectures (typically HDFS) that allows an organization to host all data in one place in an economical way.
 Each serving component hosts a subset of the data or processed results that are solving a specific use case, again with its specific advantages and disadvantages.
-I call this strategy the lambda strategy after the reasonably well known lambda architecture.
-I depicted the principles below.
+I call this strategy the lambda strategy after the reasonably well-known lambda architecture.
+I depict the principles below.

-In the parallel stack strategy as well as the lambda strategy one needs to understand and pick the correct storage and serving technologies.
-In this paper we will discuss a framework for understanding the data at hand and the different technologies available as well as the trade-offs involved in selecting one of them.
-Our goal is to characterize the problem sweet spot for different solutions and to identify problems that specific solutions do not deal with particularly well.
-We do not expect the framework to be 100% complete, but we believe it will help understanding what aspects that are important in comparing and selecting technologies for analytics processing.
+In the parallel stack strategy, as well as the lambda strategy, one needs to understand and pick the correct storage and serving technologies.
+In this paper we will discuss a framework for understanding the data at hand and the different technologies available, as well as the trade-offs involved in selecting one of them.
+Our goal is to characterize the problem’s sweet spot for different solutions and to identify problems that specific solutions do not deal with particularly well.
+We do not expect the framework to be 100% complete, but we believe it will help in understanding what aspects are important in comparing and selecting technologies for analytics processing.

 Data

 It all starts with the data.
-A lot has been said about various ways of characterizing data so we are not necessarily break new ground here.
+A lot has been said about various ways of characterizing data, so we are not necessarily breaking new ground here.